Federal Employment Background Check Disqualifiers: The “Forever” Rule

 Red flags are most commonly associated with a criminal history check.
 Felonies or even misdemeanors are common red flags on a background check.

-What if I Had an OPM Background Check Show an Unfavorable Outcome?
+What If I Had an OPM Background Check Show an Unfavorable Outcome?

 There is not much that can be done regarding a poor outcome on an OPM background check.
 Appeals are possible for certain aspects of the background check, but in general it is a difficult decision to reverse.